onOfficeGmbH/sdk/README.md

 ## API Documentation

-The API client is developed for the latest version of the official API version.
+The API client is developed for the latest version of the official API.
 Additional information about the API can be [found here](https://apidoc.onoffice.de/).

 ## Contributing